Aspose/releases.aspose.com/content/en/tasks/net/release-notes/2026/aspose-tasks-for-net-26-6-release-notes.md

 Starting from version 26.6, the mapping has been corrected:

-Task.Duration - now maps to Primavera's "At Completion Duration" Task.PrimaveraProperties.PlannedDuration - now correctly maps to Primavera's "Planned duration" field
+Task.Duration - now maps to Primavera's "At Completion Duration" Primavera's "Planned duration" field is now mapped to Task.PrimaveraProperties.PlannedDuration

 See also [Primavera to Aspose.Tasks for .NET properties mapping](https://docs.aspose.com/tasks/net/primavera-formats/properties-mapping/)